 - CSLC members also assist more mature charter schools to attract private capital from traditional lenders and the tax-exempt bond market, and have helped raise billions of dollars in additional low-cost capital.

 Despite successes, charter school lenders still have limited liquidity and face substantial challenges in attracting additional financial resources for charter school facility projects.
 The recession and subsequent tightening of credit have hollowed the amount of private capital available for charter school facilities, with commercial lenders scaling back their community development lending department and tightening their underwriting criteria.
-Furthermore, the Department of Education’s Credit Enhancement for Charter School Facilities Program has been scaled from a high of $37.2 million in fiscal year 2004 to a new low of $8.3 million in 2011.
-As a result, an ever-increasing number of low-income students remain on waiting lists to begin schooling at an ever-shrinking number of charter schools able to access adequate capital for their facilities needs.
+Furthermore, the Department of Education’s Credit Enhancement for Charter School Facilities Program has only recently reached funding levels comparable to those received annually in the years immediately following its enactment.
+Yet, a large number of low-income students remain on waiting lists for high-quality charter schools.
 Until charter school lenders are able to access adequate capital for charter school facilities, hundreds of thousands of students will be denied the transformative, empowering opportunity to attend a high-quality charter school.

 One aspect of our work is to act as a voice for the charter sector.
 By being a reliable source of information and analysis for policymakers, and by working together, the CSLC projects the voices of successful charter leaders into national policy.
 We work to reinforce the idea that charter schools are an essential component of education reform.